stadust/demonlist-guidelines/100_List_Placements/100_timing.md

 We will place a list-worthy level no more than **one month** after it gets rated in-game, even if it has little to no victors.
 Such levels are highly subject to change in the future as players eventually complete them.

 Please note that these guidelines does __not__ apply to levels with a hacked verification; the one-month timeline for a hacked level begins after it receives its first legitimate victor.

+In addition, this one-month timeline will **reset** if the level receives an [update](/guidelines/levelupdates/) with a legitimate verification, regardless of whether it was placed prior to the update.

 </div>